jbanks7220/Northbridge-Systems-Internal-Administration/README.md

-# Synthetic Admin Dashboard Honeypot
+# Northbridge Synthetic Admin Dashboard Honeypot

 A **front-end admin dashboard honeypot** designed for **scam and attacker infrastructure analysis**.
 This project simulates a realistic internal administration panel backed by a lightweight reverse proxy, intended to observe attacker behavior, interaction patterns, and data-harvesting attempts in a controlled, non-production environment.